ARCHIVE EXHIBIT 5: Eugenics at Puget Sound

 Puget Sound’s eugenics course was taught by Professor James R. Slater, who came to the College of Puget Sound after serving in the U.S. Airforce during World War I. Over more than six decades he helped build the collections of the ‘Puget Sound Museum’, the university’s natural history museum.
 Today, the museum is one of the most significant natural history collections in the Pacific Northwest.
 Slater was a popular teacher and in 1979 alumni requested the museum be renamed ‘in honor of his unique service to the institution.’

 As Puget Sound’s sole biology professor for many years, Slater taught several courses, including Comparative Anatomy of Vertebrates, Genetics, Entomology, Museum Technique in Biology, Histology & Microscopic Technique, Anthropology, and The Teaching of Biology.
 No syllabus exists for Slater’s eugenics course.
-Here archival material, contemporary biology textbooks, and a thesis supervised by Slater, are pieced together to try and determine how Slater may have taught about eugenics here at Puget Sound.
+Here archival material, contemporary biology textbooks, and a thesis supervised by Slater, are pieced together to try and determine how Slater may have taught eugenics here at Puget Sound.

 The 1939 Exam Questions for "Eugenics"

 This list of exam questions is from the “James R Slater Papers” housed by Puget Sound’s Archives and Special Collections.
 They read as follows:

 Eugenics, June 7, 1939